Updated: Jun 1

 “When you keep planting plants you become a gardener” – Olivia

 Children’s identities, knowledge, understandings, capacities, skills and relationships change during childhood.
 They are shaped by many different events and circumstances.
 Becoming reflects this process of rapid and significant change that occurs in the early years as young children learn and grow.
 It emphasises learning to participate fully and actively in society.

 The Framework is designed to inspire conversations, improve communication and provide a common language about young children’s learning among children themselves, their families, TG's early childhood educators and other professionals.

 School Readiness The most important part about pre-schooling or "school readiness", is the social and emotional maturity of the children.

 The TG's school readiness program begins as soon as your child commences at our centre.
 The children learn how to separate from their parents/caregivers and begin to develop responsibility for their own belongings.
 By interacting with educators and children in a variety of activities the children make choices about which activities they would like to participate in and this way direct their own learning.
 We encourage children to be curious about the world around them.

 The group times are focussed on development of skills and education and the interests of the children, encouraging them to concentrate for longer periods, to follow instructions and be involved in discussions and participate in group time experiences.

 Literacy and numeracy activities are part of the everyday routine, and involve the children recognising their own names, writing their names on their art work, listening to stories, counting the number of children present for the day, playing number games and playing music and singing songs that involve participants. (eg ten in the bed, five cheeky monkeys, etc).

-Contact us today to register your child at one of our TG's Child Care Centres and help them get ready for school.
+Contact us today to enrol your child now for Preschool or Kindergarten at one of our TG's Child Care Centres and help them get ready for school.